Signs & Side Effects of Weed Use (How to Tell If Someone is High)

 Side Effects of Weed

-The short-term effects of marijuana use are also signs of recent use.
-As the Foundation for a Drug-Free World notes, the following are some common physical side effects associated with marijuana use:
+The short-term effects of marijuana use are also signs of recent use.1 As the Foundation for a Drug-Free World notes, the following are some common physical side effects associated with marijuana use:1

-If you believe you or someone you love may be addicted to marijuana and want to see if rehab may be covered all or in part by your insurance provider, use our tool below.
+If you believe you or someone you love may be addicted to marijuana and need help, reach out to us today.

 How Long Does The High Last?